Welcome to Macromedia University

 Taking Out Health Insurance

-To register and study at Macromedia University, you are obliged to take out health insurance.
+To register and study at Macromedia University, you are obliged to take out statutory health insurance.
 You should make sure to take out a health insurance policy that provides sufficient cover for your needs.
 Krankenkassen can provide you with further information e.g. here and here.

 Application for Residence Permit